 Deputy Board Members

 Nordisk Film & TV Fond's Statutes and Agreement with the Fund's Parties are available for download below.
-Also in this section our terms, conditions and personal data policy for our website.
+Also in this section the Fund's Vision and Funding Policy.